rvesse/airline/docs/guide/annotations/required-only-if.md

 ## `@RequiredOnlyIf`

-The `@RequiredOnlyIf` annotation is applied to a field annotated with [`@Option`](option.html) or [`@Arguments`] (arguments.html) to indicate that the option/argument must be specified only when some other option is specified.
+The `@RequiredOnlyIf` annotation is applied to a field annotated with [`@Option`](option.html) or [`@Arguments`](arguments.html) to indicate that the option/argument must be specified only when some other option is specified.
 This is typically used when you have options that only make sense in conjunction with other options, but are required when those options are used.

 ```java
 @Option(name = "--authenticate",